The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 And we talked about repetition and falling into the habit of anxiety.

-But let us bring it down to real-world concrete examples to help clarify the entire process.
+But let us bring it down to real-world, concrete examples to help clarify the entire process.

 Let’s take the scenario we used way back at the beginning of this article:

 How do the different systems and processes we discussed play out in this example?
-Let’s break it down one piece at a time.

-The mall (public place/social engagement) seems to be an amygdala trigger (the amygdala has labeled it as a threat), given the fact you are already anxious by the time you reach the parking lot.
-You could have also had anxiety-producing thoughts on the drive over and not realized it (cortex) or seeing the mall itself could have triggered the amygdala and your anxiety.
+You could have also had anxiety-producing thoughts on the drive over and not realized it (cortex), or seeing the mall itself could have triggered the amygdala and your anxiety.

-By the time you park your car, your heart is beating and your stomach is in knots.
+By the time you park your car, your heart is beating, and your stomach is in knots.
 Your mind begins to replay images of the last time you were here and how anxious you felt.

-The fight-or-flight response has already begun based on your physical symptoms.
-The amygdala has been triggered by your memory of the last time you were here (remember the amygdala focuses on strong emotions related to safety or potential threat).
-The sympathetic nervous system has been activated by the amygdala; heart rate increased, digestion slowed and blood moved away from the gut to the muscles and extremities.
+The amygdala has been triggered by your memory of the last time you were here (remember, the amygdala focuses on strong emotions related to safety or potential threat).

-You think “It will happen again,” “Why am I so afraid?”
-“What if I have to leave?”
-“What if everyone notices me freaking out?”
+You think, "It will happen again," "Why am I so afraid?"
+"What if I have to leave?"
+"What if everyone notices me freaking out?"

 The cortex makes matters worse with fearful thoughts, making the fight-or-flight response more intense.
-You worry about the sensations you are experiencing, possibly triggering a panic attack.

-The fight-or-flight response is in full swing at this point.
-If you continue to worry and fear your sensations you may have a panic attack.
 Otherwise, it will pass as the parasympathetic nervous system calms the response and returns you to homeostasis.
-It always passes no matter how bad it seems.

 What about neurotransmitters?